logo for jkid4all

 Program Description:

-jkid4all designs and delivers family-oriented, multi-age programming, virtually and in-person, as well as develops and delivers professional development to education directors and teachers to help work toward making all Jewish spaces inclusive and welcoming. jkid4all programs are intended to serve the broadest demographic – any family who self-identifies as a Jewish Family of Color or as a culturally or ethnically diverse Jewish family.
-Programming is currently focused on bringing families together, in-person and/or via Zoom, for fun and educational Jewish experiences while also being intentional about re-centering Jewish representation away from white Ashkenazi to racially, ethnically, and culturally diverse representation. jkid4all has created a Parent Advisory Committee that is helping to guide the direction of the program.
+jkid4all designs and delivers family-oriented, multi-age programming, virtually and in-person, as well as develops and delivers professional development to education directors and teachers to help work toward making all Jewish spaces inclusive and welcoming. jkid4all programs are both intended to serve the broadest demographic – any family who self-identifies as a Jewish Family of Color or as a culturally or ethnically diverse Jewish family and specific to the various needs of a truly diverse population, that serves specific age groups; racial, ethnic, or cultural groups; or family make-up.
+Programming is focused on bringing families together, in-person and/or via Zoom, for fun and educational Jewish experiences while also being intentional about re-centering Jewish representation away from white Ashkenazi to racially, ethnically, and culturally diverse representation. jkid4all has created a Parent Advisory Committee that is helping to guide the direction of the program.

 Meet Sarah, Director of jkid4all